 - Learn how to Reach: If your volunteers didn’t watch the demo video ahead of time, now’s the time to check it out!

-- Practice makes perfect: Once your volunteers have seen the demo, have them practice canvassing each other during your training.
+- Practice makes perfect: Once your volunteers have seen the demo, have them practice importing their contacts and messaging their Network if you’re doing a Friendbank, or have them practice canvassing each other if you’re practicing in-person canvassing techniques.
 If they have any questions that you don’t expect, that’s ok!
 You can check out the Reach for Users section of our knowledge base for feature-by-feature explanations.

 During the Canvass